 Giving full admin privileges to Steam may fix the Steam Error message “Missing File Privileges.
 To do this, follow these steps:

-- Go to the location of the Steam folder in your computer by right clicking on the Steam icon on your desktop and click “Open file location”
+- Go to the location of the Steam folder in your computer by right-clicking on the Steam icon on your desktop and clicking “Open file location”

-- Right click on the Steam folder and click on “Properties”
+- Right-click on the folder and click on “Properties.”

-- In the folder properties, click “Security” and then click “Advanced”
+- In the folder properties, click “Security” and “Advanced.”

-- Make sure both have the “Full Control” option checked and then click on “OK”
+- Ensure both have the “Full Control” option checked, and click on “OK.”

 - Relaunch the Steam client and check if the issue has been solved after performing these steps.